100nm/python-injection/documentation/scoped-dependencies.md

 ## MappedScope

-`MappedScope` allows you to open a dependency injection scope and register values annotated with `Scoped[...]` so they can be retrieved by other dependencies within that scope.
+`MappedScope` allows you to open a dependency injection scope and register values with type annotation so they can be retrieved by other dependencies within that scope.

 ### How it works

-1. **Define bindings**: Create a class with fields annotated with `Scoped`.
+1. **Define bindings**: Create a class with type annotated fields.
 2. **Create scope**: Instantiate `MappedScope` with a scope name.
 3. **Open scope**: Use `define` or `adefine` context manager to register the scoped values.
 4. **Access dependencies**: Other dependencies can now inject these scoped values within the context.